mitsuoxv/covid/USA.md

     ## 1 Democratic    179.
     ## 2 Republican    150.

-## Fastest spreading states
+## Fastest spreading states in the last 14 days

-Highest “speed\_since\_100”, which is average number of newly confirmed cases per day since cumulative cases became more than 100, are:
+Highest “increase\_in\_14\_days”, which is an increase in cumulative confirmed cases in the last 14 days, are:

 ![](USA_files/figure-gfm/per_capita-1.png)<!-- -->

 Above calculation might be unfair to populous states.
-Below “per\_capita\_cum\_conf” is cumulative cases per 1 million population.
-Highest “speed\_std\_since\_100”, which is per day growth of cumulative cases per 1 million population since cumulative cases became more than 100, are:
+Highest “increase\_std\_in\_14\_days”, which is an increase in cumulative confirmed cases in the last 14 days per 1 million population, are:

 ![](USA_files/figure-gfm/standardized-1.png)<!-- -->